 We will spend our final day on the Atherton Tableland chasing down any species we still need, before commencing the descent down to Cairns.
+If we are still looking for Southern Cassowary, we will make a visit to a regular area for this bird before returning to Cairns.
 Depending on how our list is shaping up, we will spend a couple of hours around Cairns, probably visiting the Esplanade (that comes loaded with shorebirds and other wading birds) or perhaps Centenary Lakes.
 There are quite a few wetlands around Cairns we can visit if we still need any waterbirds, or we could search for Crimson Finches and Chestnut-breasted Munias in farmland to the city’s north.
 Our last night in the Wet Tropics area of Queensland will again be spent in Cairns.

-Day 8: Cairns to Brisbane, and Lamington National Park (Queensland)
+Day 8: Cairns to Brisbane, to Lamington National Park (Queensland)

 After a morning flight from Cairns, we will arrive in Brisbane and head straight into the field.
 Our first stop will be some mangroves near the airport, searching for Mangrove Gerygone, Mangrove Honeyeater, and Collared Kingfisher.
-We will then make our way south to a small suburban park on the edge of Brisbane that sometimes holds wild Koalas, and occasionally nesting Square-tailed Kites.
-We will then head to Lamington National Park, and the comfortable lodging of O’Reilly’s Rainforest Retreat.
-As we arrive we will be straining to get out of the cars and watch the grain feeders which often attract Crimson Rosellas, Australian King-Parrots and Wonga Pigeons, and we will spend this first afternoon exploring the rainforest edges and feeders.
+We may also check some hotspots around Brisbane, depending in local bird news at the time.
+We will then head to areas around Lamington National Park, and the comfortable lodging of O’Reilly’s Rainforest Retreat.
+As we arrive, we will be straining to get out of the cars and watch the grain feeders which often attract Crimson Rosellas, Australian King-Parrots and Wonga Pigeons, and we will spend this first afternoon exploring the rainforest edges .
 Dinner will be in the lodge restaurant, where we may get to watch the friendly Mountain Brush-tail Possums wolfing down fruits in front of the restaurant windows.
 After dinner there will be an optional search for nightbirds, in particular the scarce Marbled Frogmouth and Southern Boobook.
 The next two nights will be spent at O’Reilly’s Rainforest Retreat.

-We will have a full day to explore both the rainforest-clad plateau of the aptly named Scenic Rim, and the open eucalypt forest that cloaks the hillsides below that; all close to our lodging in Lamington.
+We will have a full day to explore hotspots around this wonderful national park, and the open eucalypt forest that cloaks the hillsides below that; all close to our lodging in Lamington.
 We will begin by admiring the bowerbirds and parrots clambering around the cabins in the early morning, which will include the gorgeous black-and-gold Regent Bowerbird.
 Wonga Pigeons should easily be found along with Red-necked Pademelons (a small kangaroo) feeding along the grassy verges.
 We will take a pre-breakfast walk in the rainforest to search for some of the forest-interior birds like Paradise Riflebird, Australian Logrunner, Rose Robin, Green Catbird, and, if we are really lucky, the extremely secretive Albert’s Lyrebird.
 After a substantial spread for breakfast we will spend more time exploring the rainforest.
 After lunch we will take a drive down Duck Creek Road and bird some very different habitat, wet sclerophyll forest, which holds a markedly different set of birds.
 We will try to track down Red-browed Treecreeper along the rainforest margin, and perhaps Spotted Pardalotes and Variegated Fairywrens too.
 After another dinner at the O Reilly’s, we will have the option to go looking for nightbirds again if needed.

 Day 10: Lamington (Queensland) to Sydney and Lithgow (New South Wales)